jtruckenbrodt/Serilog.Sinks.Graylog.Extended/Documentation/serilog.md

 With enrichers you can add additional log properties.
 It could be: thread id, class name, Machine name and so on.

 ## Microsoft.Extensions.Logging (MEL)
-If you use microsoft .NET you will have automatically configured logging.
-It is exists of implmentation of ILgerFactory and implmentations of ILoggerProvider
+If you use microsoft .NET application you will have automatically configured logging.
+It is exists of implementation of `ILogerFactory` and implementations of `ILoggerProvider`
 ![image](pics/mel.png)

 ILoggerFactory could have more that one ILoggerProvider.